Mixin vs Interface in Flutter Dart – Complete Guide

 mixin GoodMixin {

-String get value; // Implementing class must provide this
+String get value; // implementing class must provide

 void printValue() => print(value);